 A historic part of General Motors Co., Buick has been in the American car industry since the beginning.
 Among the ranks of other affordable luxury vehicles like Lexus and Audi, Buick has become known for its dependability, and in turn, the Buick warranty.

 In this article, we’ll be taking a closer look at Buick’s warranty as well as a few details about the place of extended warranties in your vehicle’s life.
-We’ve also reviewed the best extended car warranty across the board, so check it out below if you need a jumping off point.
+We’ve also reviewed the best extended car warranty across the board, so check it out above if you need a jumping off point.

 Buick Warranty Overview